rdviii/ai-policy/ai-policy-2025.md

 So, I have spent fifty years reading about and thinking about a future (or a Now), both positive and negative, in which AI arrives.
 And yet, somehow, it isn't playing out the way I expected, which I suppose was inevitable.
 It's also worth pointing out that despite this half century of exposure to the issues, it's also inevitable that I am behind the leading edge in this field, and also that everything is evolving rapidly.
 As Dave Farber likes to point out, the principles may stay the same, but the technology, business and societal environments change, so the right answer can also change.

+## What is AI?

 With all of that prologue, let's look at the state of "AI", and its plusses and minuses.

 Fundamentally, a current-generation AI (i.e., LLM) doesn't find a _true_ answer, it synthesizes something that _looks plausible_.
 That is its only metric.
 A while back, I asked one for a biography of me, and it didn't even get my universities right, although it did report some plausible-looking results.
 Current LLMs have no notion of true or false, just plausible or not-plausible as words.

+Researchers are, of course, working on improving AIs, including the lab and company (companies?) of Fei-Fei Li at Stanford; a quick search will turn up lots of things, some of them [recent](https://www.forbes.com/sites/geekgirlrising/2025/11/20/fei-fei-li-ushers-in-ais-next-frontier-spatial-intelligence/) about their work in what she calls "spatial intelligence".
+Spatial intelligence will require a certain level of ground truth.

+(Needs to differentiate among key types of AIs, especially LLMs and generative AIs versus basic image classifiers.)

 ## The Plusses